H3llKa1ser/Homelabbing-Recipes/Secure Multi-Tier Web Application Network Design/Networking/Network Topology Setup.md

     edgefw.homelab.lan

-Uncheck Override DNS option, then next
+Uncheck the "Override DNS" option, then next

 <img width="1917" height="940" alt="image" src="https://github.com/user-attachments/assets/3c175059-fa0a-4c75-b696-473d77487d1b" />

-On step 3, choose yout timezone, then next
+On step 3, choose your timezone, then next

 On step 4, uncheck the "Block private networks from entering via WAN", then next

 <img width="1144" height="255" alt="image" src="https://github.com/user-attachments/assets/1b50876e-b045-4f53-8d5e-0aca1de2b46f" />

-On step 5, do not change enything, then next
+On step 5, do not change anything, then next

 On step 6, change the admin password to something strong, then next.

 Click finish.

+#### 2) Rename interfaces

+We will

+Go to:

+    Interfaces -> LAN/OPT1/OPT2

+In the description name, enter the appropriate name for the interface for identification

+ - LAN: UserNetwork

+ - OPT1: DMZ

+ - OPT2: Security

+For each option, after clicking save, go to the top of the screen and click "Apply Changes"

+#### 3) DNS Resolver

+Go to:

+    Services -> DNS Resolver